 Since the event’s inception, we have raised over $26,000 that has been given directly to 22 Until Valhalla to help fund some of their programs such as float tank therapy sessions, outdoor expeditions, Jiu Jitsu, physiological healing, yoga, and college scholarships.

 In 2021 we were able to expand and include The Chip Terry Fund for First Responders which provides educational, financial, and emotional support and counseling to police, fire and other emergency personnel and their families, particularly those affected by PTSD and other occupational related stress disorders.

-All funds raised from the events held in 2022 will be given to The Chip Terry Fund for First Responders.
+All funds raised in 2022 were given to The Chip Terry Fund for First Responders totaling $12,000.
 With your help, we are one step closer to reaching our goal of $50,000!

 Crusing To Combat PTSD was nominated in November 2022 as the non-profit awarded by Tactical Gear Junkie for #patcheswithamission.

 At Tactical Gear Junkie, they have worked hard to build their business and now want to give back to the communities and people that they serve.
 Their team has carefully curated smaller Non-Profits to support.
 They design the patches and forward the proceeds.